Why You Feel Emotionally Drained – And How to Recover

 The truth is, bubble baths and face masks are good but they won’t cure burnout.

-Recovery involves examining your life and making changes.
+Recovery often involves examining your habits, environment, and priorities, and making sustainable changes where possible.

 Step 1: Honest Assessment